junxit/us-congress-bills-115/metadata.md

 - 2017-06-05 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune without amendment.
 With written report No. 115-90.
 - 2017-06-05 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune without amendment.
 With written report No. 115-90.
 - 2017-06-05 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 113.
+- 2017-08-03 — Amendment SA 769 agreed to in Senate by Unanimous Consent.
+- 2017-08-03 — Amendment SA 769 proposed by Senator Wicker for Senator Fischer. (consideration: CR S4819; text: CR S4819) In the nature of substitute.
+- 2017-08-03 — Measure laid before Senate by unanimous consent. (consideration: CR S4819)
+- 2017-08-03 — Passed Senate with an amendment by Voice Vote.
+- 2017-08-03 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.
+- 2017-08-03 — Senate amendment agreed to: Amendment SA 769 agreed to in Senate by Unanimous Consent.
+- 2017-08-03 — Senate amendment proposed (on the floor): Amendment SA 769 proposed by Senator Wicker for Senator Fischer.(consideration: CR S4819; text: CR S4819)
+- 2017-08-03 — Senate amendment submitted